nemesszili/gaitgmm/README.md

 pipenv install
 ```

 This will install all project dependencies.
-Next, create the virtual environment:
+Next, activate the virtual environment:

 ```
 pipenv shell